websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/working-with-workflow-context.md

 String className = (String)workflowContext.get(WorkflowConstants.CONTEXT_ENTRY_CLASS_NAME);
 ```

-The above example retrieves a String, but some of the `workflowContext` attributes must be used as `long`s (for example, when passed as method parameters).
+The above example retrieves a `String`, but some of the `workflowContext` attributes must be used as `long`s (for example, when passed as method parameters).
 The `GetterUtil` utility class helps with this:

 ```groovy
 import com.liferay.portal.kernel.util.GetterUtil;